gares/iris/ProofMode.md

   one of the operands is persistent.
 - `iSplitL "H1 ...
 Hn"` : introduction of a separating conjunction.
 The
   hypotheses `H1 ...
 Hn` are used for the left conjunct, and the remaining ones for the right conjunct.
-Persistent hypotheses are ignored, since these do not need to be split.
+Intuitionistic hypotheses are ignored, since these do not need to be split.
 - `iSplitR "H0 ...
 Hn"` : symmetric version of the above.
 - `iExist t1, .., tn` : introduction of an existential quantifier.